“One good thing about music, is when it hits you, you feel no pain.” Bob Marley

 Thousands of people in one place, singing their hearts out together in unison?
 It’s an amazing, exhilarating experience.
 Music can make us happy, sad, angry, melancholy, and every emotion in between.
 Music is good for your soul, but did you know that music is also great for your brain?

 When we listen to music, the brain engages the areas involved with paying attention, making predictions, and memory.
 We are particularly affected when it’s music we recognize and love.
 Take, for example, a study conducted by Houston Methodist.
 They conducted a study on music’s effect on the brain.
 Subjects were placed in an MRI machine and were given different types of music to listen to.
 They were also given spoken word to listen to and finally a song of their own choosing to listen to.
-They wanted to see how those experiences compared to each other.
+The researchers wanted to see how those experiences compared to each other.
 They discovered certain areas of the brain saw significant increase in blood flow and activity when they listened to music they had a strong personal connection to.

 To listen to the podcast from the lead researchers on this study, click HERE.